-- Decide how much you have to spend.
-Linoleum and vinyl tiles are less expensive than ceramic tiles that are custom designed to your specifications.
+- Decide on the quality of your kitchen tiles, which goes hand in hand with how much money you would like to spend on them.
+Linoleum and vinyl kitchen tiles are less expensive than ceramic tiles that are custom designed according to your specifications.
 Other kinds of tile materials include stone, cork, quarry, porcelain and even bamboo.

-- Is your American or Italian high-end kitchen the main hub of your household or is it only invaded at dinnertime?
-For families that use the kitchen for everything but taking a bath, consider resilient tile over tile that contains intricate designs or can be easily chipped and cracked.
+- Is your American or Italian high-end kitchen the main hub of your household or is it only invaded at certain times, let’s say at dinnertime?
+For families that use the kitchen for everything but taking a bath, consider resilient kitchen tiles over tiles that contain intricate designs or can be easily chipped and cracked.

 - Does a spill occur every 30 seconds in your kitchen?
-If so, opt for kitchen floor tile that has texture or a slightly elevated pattern to prevent slips and falls.
-Limestone or clay tile is both elegant and safe to walk on when set.
-After it has been fired, the tile gives the appearance of natural stone, which blends well in kitchens exhibiting a rustic, farm-style design.
+If so, opt for kitchen floor tiles that have a texture or a slightly elevated pattern to prevent slips and falls.
+Limestone or clay tiles are both elegant and safe to walk on when set.
+After they have been fired, your tile can give the appearance of natural stone, which may blend well in kitchens exhibiting a rustic, farm-style design.

-- Tile incorporated with cork is resistant to moisture, versatile and durable while also capable of reducing the impact of noisy, playful toddlers.
-For homes that have shift workers who sleep during the day, cork tile may be one way to decrease daytime bedlam.
+- Tiles incorporated with cork are resistant to moisture, versatile and durable while also capable of reducing the impact of noisy, playful toddlers.
+For homes that have shift workers who sleep during the day, cork tiles may be one way to decrease daytime bedlam.

-- Although you may love that dark, faux-wood tile you saw in the catalog, stop and consider the size of your traditional or modern luxury kitchen before you begin laying it down.
-Small kitchens will look even more claustrophobic with dark floor tile and can inhibit the ability to properly illuminate the kitchen.
-If you want your kitchen to seem more spacious, pick a lighter color that blends with any backsplash or counter tile you may already have in your kitchen.
+- Although you may love that dark, faux-wood tiles you saw in this design catalog, stop and consider the actual size of your modern, transitional or traditional kitchen before beginning to lay it all down.
+Keep in mind that small kitchens may look even more “claustrophobic” with dark floor tile and can inhibit the ability to properly illuminate the kitchen.
+If you want your kitchen to seem more spacious, pick a color for your kitchen tiles that blends well with any backsplash or counter tiles you may already have in your kitchen.